Gesellschaft bürgerlichen Rechts GesbR (Civil-law Partnership)

 In order to ascertain the financial results of a Gesellschaft bürgerlichen Rechts (GesbR), it is sufficient to keep a simple cash-based system of accounting.

 If the revenues in two consecutive years exceed EUR 700,000, the company must be run as an Offene Gesellschaft (OG) (general partnership) or as a Kommanditgesellschaft (KG) (limited partnership) and recorded in the companies register.
 The company then is under an obligation to keep accrual-based accounts and to prepare financial statements; cash-based accounting is no longer sufficient.
-If the revenues exceed EUR 1 million, this obligation to register the company in the companies register and to keep accrual-based accounts and prepare financial statements applies already in the next following year.
-An exception applies if the partners have joined for a limited period in time for one single, defined project.
+If revenues exceed EUR 1 million, the obligation to register the company in the companies register and to keep accrual-based accounts and prepare financial statements already applies in the next following year.
+An exemption is made if the partners have joined for a limited period of time for one single, defined project.